Israel-Laguan/credit-card-component/README.md

 # The Project

 Card type detection using regex for a credit card form component.
-As managing money as programmers is impportant, we also have to take care of the looks.
+As managing money for programmers is important, we have to make sure things like card issuer are as the user says; also we have to take care of the looks.

 This projects shows how to check dynamically for the Network issuing certain cards based on the [Issuer identification number (IIN)](https://en.wikipedia.org/wiki/Payment_card_number).
 This way we can create better user experience and take care of security issues, for example validating client-side the card number.